TransportScotland/data-standards/docs/data_formats.md

 As JSON is less "human readable", in certain circumstances it may be beneficial to provide the data in Excel or CSV formats.
 If this is the case, this information should only ever be provided **in addition to** the JSON files, with clear information provided to the recipient that the JSON files are the primary format.

+_Converters to be provided for switching between JSON and CSV / Excel formats_

 ## Basic Structure and Mandatory Fields

 The exact structure will vary according to the type of survey undertaken, however some fields are required across all survey types.